 If you are considering donating stock that is subject to a cash merger or tender offer, it's important for you to note that you will be subject to tax on the capital gain even though the shares were transferred to us before the tender offer became effective (in the USA).

 You should always consult with your financial advisor before initiating a charitable gift arrangement.

 The easiest way for you to gift stock or securities to ALS Worldwide is through an electronic transfer (DTC) from your brokerage account to ALS Worldwide’s account.

 Please remind your broker to include your name, contact information and special instructions for the transfer.
 This information is essential for timely acknowledgement.
 When stocks are transferred electronically, we are informed only of the stock name and the number of shares, not the name of the donor.

-Complete the Electronic Transfer Authorization Form (PDF) and give it to your brokerage/broker.
+Complete the Electronic Transfer Authorization Form and give it to your brokerage/broker.

-If you have physical securities, you may deliver them in person, by registered mail, or by courier to ALS Worldwide, 5808 Dawley Drive, Madison, WI 53711, USA.
+If you have physical securities, you may deliver them in person, by registered mail, or by courier to ALS Worldwide, 1800 N. Prospect Avenue, Suite 4B, Milwaukee, WI 53202, USA.
 If they are registered in your name, you will need to provide an Irrevocable Stock/ Bond Power Form.

 For more information, please email [email protected] or call 414-831-6979.